Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Empty-Rectangle Delaunay Graph

 Next, we observe, like in Case~(b), that starting from $p_1$ the convex path cannot go down more than $|p_1 m_1|$.
 Hence, when we charge this to \C{p}{p_1}, we used $|p a''| + |a'' b''| + |b'' m_1|$ of its boundary.
 Finally, we use arguments analogous to the ones in Case~(b) to show that each inductive path after $p_1$ has length at most $|m_i a_i'| + |a_i' b_i'| + |b_i' m_{i+1}|$.
 We now apply Lemma~\ref{lem:SummingRectangles} to \C{p}{p_1} and all $C_i$ following $p_1$ and obtain that the total length of the path from $p$ to $q$ is at most $|p a| + |a b| + |b q|$. \end{proof}

-Using the above lemma, we show that the constrained generalized Delaunay graph, that uses an arbitrary rectangle as its empty \circle, is a spanner.
+Using the above lemma, we improve the upper bounds on the spanning ratio of the constrained generalized Delaunay graph, that uses an arbitrary rectangle as its empty \circle, compared to the general upper bound implied by Theorem~\ref{theo:GeneralizedDelaunaySpanningRatio}.

 \begin{lemma} Let $p$ and $q$ be two vertices that can see each other.
-Let \C{p}{q} be the rectangle with $p$ and $q$ on its boundary, such that $p$ lies in a corner of \C{p}{q}.
 Let $l$ and $s$ be the length of the long and short side of \C{p}{q}.
-The \delGraph contains a path between $p$ and $q$ of length at most $\left( \frac{2 l}{s} + 1 \right) \cdot \left( |p_x - q_x| + |p_y - q_y| \right)$. \end{lemma} \begin{proof} We assume without loss of generality that $p$ lies on the Southwest corner and $q$ lies on the East boundary.
-Note that this implies that the slope of $p q$ is non-negative, i.e. $p_x < q_x$ and $p_y \leq q_y$.
+The \delGraph contains a path between $p$ and $q$ of length at most $\left( \frac{2 l}{s} + 1 \right) \cdot \left( |p_x - q_x| + |p_y - q_y| \right)$. \end{lemma} \begin{proof} We slightly abuse notation and let \C{p}{q} be the rectangle that is a homothet of $C$ with $p$ and $q$ on its boundary, such that $p$ lies in a corner of \C{p}{q}.
+We assume without loss of generality that $p$ lies on the Southwest corner and $q$ lies on the East boundary.
+Note that this implies that the slope of $p q$ is non-negative, i.e., $p_x < q_x$ and $p_y \leq q_y$.
 We prove the lemma by induction on the rank of \C{x}{y} when ordered by size, for any two visible vertices $x$ and $y$, such that $x$ lies in a corner of \C{x}{y}.
 In fact, we show that the \delGraph contains a path between $x$ and $y$ of length at most $c \cdot (q_x - p_x) + d \cdot (q_y - p_y)$ and derive bounds on $c$ and $d$.

 \textbf{Base case:} If \C{p}{q} is the smallest rectangle with $p$ in a corner, then \C{p}{q} does not contain any vertices visible to both $p$ and $q$: Let $u$ be a vertex in \C{p}{q} that is visible to both $p$ and $q$.
 Let \C{p}{u} be the rectangle with $p$ in a corner and $u$ on its boundary.
 Since $u$ lies in \C{p}{q}, \C{p}{u} is smaller than \C{p}{q}, contradicting that \C{p}{q} is the smallest rectangle with $p$ in a corner.
 Hence, \C{p}{q} does not contain any vertices visible to both $p$ and $q$, which implies that $p q$ is an edge of the \delGraph.
 Hence, the \delGraph contains a path between $p$ and $q$ of length at most $|p q| \leq (q_x - p_x) + (q_y - p_y) \leq c \cdot (q_x - p_x) + d \cdot (q_y - p_y)$, provided that $c \geq 1$ and $d \geq 1$.